jonasseglare/signe/README.md

 The functionality of this library is best appreciated by taking a look at the examples in [examples.clj](src/signe/examples.clj).

 ## Usage
 Here are some very useful functions and macros.
+Since this is a very small library, the user will probably not need any other functions in order to use the library.

 See [examples.clj](src/signe/examples.clj) for how they are used in practice.

 ### Useful Functions
 ```clojure